marissasinghh/qmcb/README.md

 ### Development Workflow

-For daily development, you typically need to:
+For daily development, you need to:

 1. Activate the virtual environment:
 ```bash